 Who We Are

-Big Red Microenterprise (BRM) is a student-run organization that spurs microenterprise development by assisting self-employed individuals reach their business goals.
+Big Red Microenterprise (BRM) is an educational experience that spurs microenterprise development by assisting self-employed individuals reach their business goals.
 Launched in January of 2009, BRM seeks to meet a critical need by working with promising, but underserved entrepreneurs in the local community.
-BRM partners with Alternatives Federal Credit Union (Alternatives), a leading community development credit union, and the Center for Sustainable Global Enterprise (Center) to support microbusiness owners.
-By offering targeted business assistance including coaching and loans to entrepreneurs, our goal is to contribute to the local community, supporting inclusive wealth creation and economic development.
+BRM partners with the Center for Sustainable Global Enterprise (Center) to support microbusiness owners.
+By offering coaching to entrepreneurs, our goal is to contribute to the local community, supporting inclusive wealth creation and economic development.

 Building Successful Microbusinesses

 We work in partnership with clients, community and university partners to create mutually-beneficial relationships.
-With Alternatives Federal Credit Union and the Center for Sustainable Global Enterprise, we accomplish the following:
+We accomplish the following: